 Skip to content

-Property records in New Jersey affect individuals, investors, real estate professionals, legal entities, the courts, and local governments.
+New Jersey property records affect individuals, investors, real estate professionals, legal entities, the courts, and local governments.
 They touch on many different areas of the home-buying and selling process.
 Some prove land ownership, others are used to transfer property, and some supply information that affects the property owner or the property itself.

 Property records in New Jersey come from many places.
 They are created by individuals, lawyers, title companies, town offices, counties, the courts, real estate professionals, and others.
 They include a lot of detailed information about the property and owners.
 Some of the most common types of data you will find in New Jersey property records are: